-Velvety, orangish brown cap and stalk; white gills and flesh that exude a milky white latex; fishlike odor.
+Velvety, orangish brown cap and stalk; white flesh and white gills that exude a milky white latex; fishlike odor.
 Grows scattered in deciduous woods.
 June–September.
-Cap Convex, with incurved margin at first, becoming flat to vase-shaped; orangish brown; flesh white, staining brown when cut; texture velvety, dry.
+Cap convex, with incurved margin at first, becoming flat to vase-shaped; orangish brown; flesh white, staining brown when cut; texture velvety, dry.
 Latex white, abundant, staining brownish, with a fishlike odor.
 Gills broad; spacing crowded; pale cream-colored, bruising brown; gills attached.
-Stalk with equal sides; orangish brown, often the same color as the cap; texture dry.
+Stalk with equal sides, sometimes tapering at the base; orangish brown, often the same color as the cap; texture dry.
 Spore print white.
 Spores magnified are round, ornamented.
 This mushroom has a definite fishlike odor after handling or with age.
 The cap looks like orangish brown velvet.

-Lookalikes: The hygrophorus milky (Lactarius hygrophoroides) has distant gills, lacks an odor, and does not discolor.
+Lookalikes: The hygrophorus milky (Lactarius hygrophoroides) has distant gills, lacks an odor, and does not discolor when damaged.